 Sign up for updates related to the Action Plan for Toronto’s Culture Sector.
 Unsubscribe at any time.

-The City hosted a series of community conversations that explored critical issues facing the culture sector and identified potential opportunities and solutions on the following topics.
+The City held a series of community conversations on the following topics:

 Local artists and creatives led conversations across Toronto using a variety of arts-based techniques.